 Mike joined Wanderlust in March 2011 having spent the past 18 years freelancing across consumer, business and contract publishing.
 Hailing originally from Cheshire he studied Typography and Graphic Communication for four years at Reading University before moving to London to kick-start his career in design.

 Out of the office you'll either find him on a sunny mountain top strapped to a pair of skis or blasting through choppy waves windsurfing.

 Heading up the web team, Simon is responsible for the continued strategic growth of the Wanderlust website, Trip Finder and other websites such as our Unique Honeymoons website, Wanderlust's trade site and Adventure Travel Conference.

-When he hasn't got his head in the nuts of bolts of coding or web design, he's a travel nut enjoying bear watching in Alaska, and trips to Sudan, Laos, Malaysia, and a 3-month trip around Argentina, Chile and Bolivia.
+When he hasn't got his head in the nuts and bolts of coding or web design, he's a travel nut enjoying bear watching in Alaska, and trips to Sudan, Laos, Malaysia, and a 3-month trip around Argentina, Chile and Bolivia.